rangari-rani/wellness_cart/backend/README.md

 # 🛠️ Wellness Cart – Backend

 This is the backend service for **Wellness Cart**, a wellness-focused eCommerce platform.
-It is built using **Spring Boot** and exposes RESTful APIs for products, cart operations, and order management.
-The backend uses **MySQL** for data persistence and **Redis** for caching frequently accessed product/filter data.
+Built using **Spring Boot**, it exposes RESTful APIs for product listing, cart operations, and order placement.
+The backend uses **MySQL** for persistence and **Redis** to cache frequently accessed product and filter data.
 The system is modular, RESTful, and Docker-ready.

 ---

 ## 📌 Tech Stack

-- **Java**
+- **Java 17**
 - **Spring Boot**
 - **MySQL**
 - **Redis**
 - **Maven**

-> 🐳 *Dockerized setup available – see [Docker README](../docker/README.md) for full containerized deployment.*
+> 🐳 *Dockerized setup available – see [Docker README](../docker/README.md) for containerized deployment.*

 ---